 Lorien Barlow, Director - Producer

 Lorien Barlow began developing the project in the fall of 2013 and has since then interviewed tradeswomen from all over the country and ventured onto construction sites from the East to West Coast to film them working.
 Production has brought her to tradeswomen communities in Chicago, St. Louis, Sacramento, San Francisco, Boston, Portland, Beaumont TX, and all around her home-turf in NYC.
 She has traveled to national conferences and met industry and union leaders, labor activists, and the leaders of tradeswomen organizations.
-She has regularly attended the Women Build Nations annual conference and was a keynote speaker at ENR's 2016 Groundbreaking Women in Construction conference.
+She has regularly attended the Women Build Nations annual summit and was a keynote speaker at ENR's 2016 Groundbreaking Women in Construction conference.
 Hard Hatted Woman is her first feature documentary film.

 Autumn Eakin, Cinematographer